chrystalchern/mdof/_sources/theory/era.rst.txt

    =
    \mathbf{\mathcal{O}A\mathcal{C}}

-By taking the dominant terms of the singular value decomposition (SVD) of :math:`\mathbf{H}`, and transforming the relationship between :math:`\mathbf{H} = \mathbf{\mathcal{OC}}` and :math:`\mathbf{H'} = \mathbf{\mathcal{O}A\mathcal{C}}`, a reduced-order
+By taking the dominant terms of the singular value decomposition of :math:`\mathbf{H}`, and transforming the relationship between :math:`\mathbf{H} = \mathbf{\mathcal{OC}}` and :math:`\mathbf{H'} = \mathbf{\mathcal{O}A\mathcal{C}}`, a reduced-order